If you are looking for free things to do while in Topeka, Kansas, here are 10 ideas that will cost you absolutely nothing!

 4. Gage Park

 Named for Guildford Gage whose heirs donated 160 acres of the family farm, Gage Park is now a recreational area for Topeka’s residents to enjoy.
 After its creation in 1899, the city added the Doran Rock Garden and the Topeka Zoo.
 It is also a great place for families since it is home to the Kansas Children’s Discovery Center.
 You and your kids can learn about science, engineering, nature, and art together through their interactive displays.
-Afterwards, you can also visit the children’s playground with concrete animals for them to climb.
-Other family friendly attractions include the mini-train, theater, and aquatic center.
+Afterward, you can also visit the children’s playground with concrete animals for them to climb.
+Other family-friendly attractions include the mini-train, theater, and aquatic center.
 The rose garden is also a popular venue for weddings and other annual events.

 5. Museum of Kansas National Guard

-This military museum honors and commemorates all the soldiers and airmen who have served Kansas in its 160 year history.
+This military museum honors and commemorates all the soldiers and airmen who have served Kansas in its 160-year history.
 There are several permanent displays of photographs, uniforms, weapons, and other artifacts from Kansas’ military history.
 Additionally, you can view static exhibits of military equipment including a variety of tanks and aircrafts.
-For those more interested in written history, you can peruse its archives and browse through their extensive library.
+For those more interested in written history, you can peruse its archives and browse through its extensive library.
 Be sure to check the city’s calendar of events as well since the museum hosts events for the community throughout the year as well.